❀ MAUNA LOA HELICOPTER TOURS ❀

 Mauna Loa Helicopters is closely monitoring the information provided by the WHO and CDC regarding the COVID-19 virus and guidelines from these agencies.

 The safety and wellbeing of all of our guests, pilots and employees is always our #1 priority.
-Our operations in Oahu, Kauai and Big Island remain open and our open door private tours continue to operate as normal.

 -Additional sanitizing of all communal areas shared by guests